The United States has been called a cultural melting pot, but some sectors in our society are more inclusive and diverse than others.

 According to an article from The New York Times in which a dozen male nurses were interviewed, “some were drawn to the caregiving, others to the adrenaline of the work.
 It’s a reliable, well-paying job at a time when that’s hard to come by,” one nurse said.

-There are even dedicated support systems in place, such as the American Association for Men in Nursing, to support men in the field and increase diversity in nursing.
+There are even dedicated support systems in place for male nurses, such as the American Association for Men in Nursing.

 What is the future of diversity in nursing?

-The growing focus on diversity in nursing could help current and aspiring nurses develop a deeper understanding of how to support and engage with patients from a range of different backgrounds.
-As this knowledge becomes more widespread, it’s important for you to be equipped with the right skills to provide higher-quality care for patients.
+The growing focus on diversity in nursing could help current and aspiring nurses develop a deeper understanding of how to support and engage patients from a range of different backgrounds.
+As someone who’s looking to pursue advanced nursing, it’s important for you to be equipped with the right skills so you may provide a higher quality of care for your patients.

 It takes brave leaders in nursing to help effect positive change in representation.
-As an aspiring nurse leader, you may choose to establish diversity as a guiding institutional value, which will allow you to take actions such as implementing cultural diversity training and ensuring that minority healthcare professionals are adequately represented throughout your organization.
+As an aspiring nurse leader, you may choose to establish diversity as a guiding institutional value, which will allow you to take actions such as implementing cultural diversity training and ensuring that multiculturalism is adequately represented throughout your healthcare organization.